fraher/humanloop_primer/README.md

 ## Additional Information

-- **Humanloop Documentation**: Refer to [Humanloop's official documentation](https://humanloop.com/docs) for in-depth understanding and API usage.
+- **HumanLoop Documentation**: Refer to [HumanLoop's official documentation](https://humanloop.com/docs) for in-depth understanding and API usage.
 - **Azure AI Documentation**: Access [Azure AI documentation](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) for more details on AI Foundry Models.

-By following these instructions, you will be able to run and comprehend the evaluation of AI models using Humanloop and Azure AI, allowing for further explorations and developments in this field.
+By following these instructions, you will be able to run and comprehend the evaluation of AI models using HumanLoop and Azure AI, allowing for further explorations and developments in this field.